U.S. | Houston, Texas HQ

 Public Hospitals, Clinics and Treatment Programs

-Rehab and Medical Malpractice, One Example
+Rehab and Medical Malpractice: An Example

 Legal concerns can arise in a privately owned addiction rehabilitation facility where a patient receives treatment that is not properly supervised by a physician.
 Treatment of addiction is especially sensitive if side effects from withdrawal create a medical emergency.

 In addition, drugs used to treat withdrawal require an appropriately skilled and qualified doctor.
-Dr. Adhia holds a Buprenorphine Waiver allowing him to treat opioid addiction with this controlled substance.
+Dr. Adhia holds a Buprenorphine Waiver, allowing him to treat opioid addiction with this controlled substance.

-The Doctor-Patient Relationship.
-Has Medical-Malpractice been Committed?
+The Doctor-Patient Relationship: Has Medical Malpractice Been Committed?

 Disabling Psychiatric Trauma and Collateral Family Damage